 Go down the station approach road and turn left onto the B2139.
 On the far side of Houghton Bridge, turn left and follow the riverside path for 2 km to the entrance to Arundel Park.

-Leave the station at the London end of the platform, coming out opposite a small building with toilets and an exhibition about the Amberley Museum and Heritage Centre, which is worth a look.
+Leave the station at the London end of the platform, coming out opposite a small building with an exhibition about the Amberley Museum and Heritage Centre, which is worth a look.
 Go down the station approach road and turn left onto the B2139, passing under the railway bridge and going towards Houghton Bridge.

 Cross the River Arun on this busy road, taking great care as there is no pavement.
 Ignore a footpath on the left halfway across the bridge, but on the far side turn left through a wooden kissing gate onto another footpath, heading SW (you will now be going alongside the river for the next 2 km).

 In 750m the bridleway follows the river round to the left and you now go alongside the solid flint wall of Arundel Park for 500m.
 30m after it turns half-right, you come to a high metal kissing gate in the wall, one of the entrances to Arundel Park.

 Enter Arundel Park and follow the waymarked footpath up a long ascent, then gently downhill into a valley near Swanbourne Lake.
 Continue up the other side of the valley and turn right to go past Hiorne Tower.
 Follow the path round to the left to join a tarmac drive and leave the park at Park Lodge.

-You will now be following the route of Book 1 Walk 32 (in reverse) all the way into Arundel.
+You will now be following the route of Walk 1–32 (in reverse) all the way into Arundel.

 Go through the gate into the park and turn left on the other side to go alongside the wall, the start of a long ascent.
 In 100m the path turns half-right, away from the wall.
 In a further 250m, at a footpath signpost, turn half-right again onto a broad track.
 In 100m fork left towards another footpath signpost and follow the track up and round to the left, now heading S and climbing even more steeply.